Spin alignment of vector mesons from quark dynamics in a rotating medium: Numerical result

 As mentioned in previous sections, chiral condensate will be suppressed under rotation.
-In FIG. \ref{fig:quarkmass10}, at an almost zero temperature, $T=10 \text{MeV}$, rotation induces a first order transition at angular velocity $\Omega_{c}=0.713$ GeV.
+In FIG. \ref{fig:condensate10} and FIG. \ref{fig:condensate150}, chiral condensates are demonstrated as a function of angular velocity $\Omega$ at temperature $T=10 \text{MeV}$ and $T=150 \text{MeV}$ respectively.
+Correspondingly, dynamical quark masses are also demonstrated as a function of angular velocity $\Omega$ in FIG. \ref{fig:quarkmass10} and FIG. \ref{fig:quarkmass150}.
+Chiral symmetry will be restored as angular velocity grows.
+In FIG. \ref{fig:condensate10} and FIG. \ref{fig:quarkmass10}, at an almost zero temperature, $T=10 \text{MeV}$, rotation induces a first order transition at angular velocity $\Omega_{c}=0.713$ GeV.
 Both $M_{u}$ and $M_{d}$ stay at a constant mass when the angular velocity is below $\Omega_{c}$.
 From Eq.\eqref{eq:dynamicalquarkmass}, we know that dynamical quark masses are determined by the chiral condensates $\sigma_{u}$, $\sigma_{d}$ and $\sigma_{s}$.
 In fact, $\sigma_{u}=\sigma_{d}$ and drops at $\Omega_{c}$ while $\sigma_{s}$ still varies smoothly.
-Consequently, $M_{s}$ has a small jump at $\Omega_{c}$ and then decrease smoothly.
-The behavior of $M_{u,d,s}$ as a function of angular velocity $\Omega$ is very similar to the case of finite quark chemical potential~\cite{Rehberg:1995kh,Buballa:2003qv}, but the first order phase transition will occur at $\mu_c\simeq 0.33$ GeV at finite density.
+Consequently, $M_{s}$ has a small jump at $\Omega_{c}$ and then decreases smoothly.
+The behavior of $M_{u,d,s}$ as a function of angular velocity $\Omega$ is very similar to the case of finite quark chemical potential~\cite{Rehberg:1995kh,Buballa:2003qv}, but the first-order phase transition will occur at $\mu_c\simeq 0.33$ GeV at finite density.

-At a higher temperature, $T=150$ MeV, FIG.\ref{fig:quarkmass150} reveals that chiral phase transition will be crossover which occurs around $\Omega_{c}\sim 0.4$ GeV.
+At a higher temperature, $T=150$ MeV, FIG.\ref{fig:quarkmass150} reveals that the chiral phase transition will be a crossover, which occurs around $\Omega_{c}\sim 0.4$ GeV.
 The phase transition takes place in a smaller angular velocity.
-Furthermore, It is noticed that the mass decreases slowly before the phase transition.
+Furthermore, it is noticed that the mass decreases slowly before the phase transition.
 Above all, the rotational effect on the dynamical quark mass is similar to that of the chemical potential $\mu_{q}$.